 In her free time, Anna enjoys spending time with her husband, two young children, and two dogs.

-Megan Young is a Certified Rehabilitation Counselor and Licensed Professional Counselor-Intern under the supervision of Stan Shipman, LPC-S. She obtained her Bachelor of Arts in Psychology and Bachelor of Science in Health & Society from Southern Methodist University, prior to completing her master’s in Clinical Rehabilitation Counseling from The University of Texas Southwestern Medical Center.
-Megan completed her clinical training at Momentous Institute, where she worked with children and their families to enhance emotional regulation, communication, and problem-solving skills.
-In her clinical work, Megan utilizes cognitive-behavioral strategies, as well as developmentally appropriate therapeutic play activities to assist in supporting children and their families with mood, attention, and behavior-related difficulties.
-Megan also works with children and adolescents to enhance executive functioning skills, such as planning, organizing, and self-control.
+Megan Young is a Licensed Professional Counselor and Certified Rehabilitation Counselor.
+She earned her Bachelor of Arts in Psychology and Bachelor of Science in Health & Society from Southern Methodist University, prior to completing her master’s in Clinical Rehabilitation Counseling from The University of Texas Southwestern Medical Center.
+Her clinical experience includes working with children and their families to enhance emotional regulation, communication, and problem-solving skills.
+Megan uses cognitive-behavioral strategies, as well as developmentally appropriate play activities to assist in supporting children with mood, attention, and behavior-related difficulties.
+Megan also works with children and adolescents to enhance executive functioning skills, such as planning, organization, and task initiation.

-Megan is a Dallas girl, born and raised!
-In her free time, she enjoys catching up with friends, reading, and spending time with her Maltese pup, Lucky.
+In her free time, Megan enjoys creative design projects, reading, spending time with friends, and cuddling with her Maltese pup, Lucky.